AmeriHome Mortgage A Western Alliance Bank Company Logo In Color

 The Layout Fits Your Lifestyle

-The home for you isn’t just going to look the way you want, it’s going to fit your day-to-day life.
+The right home isn’t just about looks, it will also fit your day-to-day lifestyle.
 As you take your tour, pay attention to the main spaces (kitchen, living areas) and whether or not these spaces are practical for you or your family.
 Ask yourself if you can see your routine fitting comfortably in the home, and whether or not the flow makes sense for how you live.

 Unlike cosmetic updates, the layout of a home is much harder and a lot more expensive to change later.
 So a functional floor plan that fits your needs is a major green flag.